As you get older, you may notice changes in your vision.

 - Vision that is blurry or dark around the edges

-- Inability to see out of the corner of your eye when you are looking straight ahead
+- Not being able to see out of the corner of your eye when you are looking straight ahead

 - Eye pain